petersulyok/smfc/README.md

 ```

 Important notes:
- 1. `[HD zone} hd_names=`: This is a compulsory parameter, its value must be specified in `/dev/disk/by-id/...` form (the `/dev/sda` form is not persistent could be changed after a reboot).
- 2. `[CPU zone] / [HD zone] min_level= / max_level=`: Check the stability of your fans and adjust the fan levels based on your measurement.
-As it was stated earlier, IPMI can switch back to full rotational speed if fans reach specific thresholds.
-You can collect real data about the behavior of your fans if you edit and run script `ipmi/fan_measurement.sh`.
-The script will set fan levels from 100% to 20% in 5% steps and results will be saved in the file `fan_result.csv`:

-		root:~# cat fan_result.csv
-		Level,FAN1,FAN2,FAN4,FANA,FANB
-		100,1300,1300,1200,1300,1300
-		95,1300,1300,1100,1200,1300
-		90,1200,1200,1100,1200,1200
-		85,1100,1100,1000,1100,1100
-		80,1100,1100,1000,1100,1100
-		75,1000,1000,900,1000,1000
-		70,900,900,800,1000,900
-		65,900,900,800,900,900
-		60,800,800,700,900,800
-		55,700,700,700,800,700
-		50,700,700,600,700,700
-		45,600,600,500,700,600
-		40,500,500,500,600,500
-		35,500,500,400,500,500
-		30,400,400,300,400,400
-		25,300,300,300,400,300
-		20,1300,1300,1200,1300,1300

-	My experience is that Noctua fans in my box are running stable in the 35-100% fan level interval.
-An additional user experience is (see [issue #12](https://github.com/petersulyok/smfc/issues/12)) when Noctua fans are paired with Ultra Low Noise Adapter the minimum stable fan level could go up to 45% (i.e. 35% is not stable).

- 3. `[CPU zone] / [HD zone] hwmon_path=`: This parameter is optional for Intel(R) CPUs, AMD(R) CPUs, SATA drives, and NVME drives (i.e., `smfc` can automatically identify the proper file locations), but may also be specified manually for special use cases.
-In case of SAS/SCSI hard disks (where `drivetemp` cannot be loaded) you can specify `hddtemp` value.
-You can use wild characters (`?,*`) in this parameter and `smfc` will do the path resolution automatically.
- 4. `[Ipmi] remote_parameters=`: if you run `smfc` in a Virtual Machine (e.g. you run TrueNAS Scale in a Proxmox VM with direct access on controller or HDDs) you would like to access IPMI remotely on your host.
-With this parameter your can specify IPMI remote parameters added to each IPMI calls (see [issue #27](https://github.com/petersulyok/smfc/issues/27)).
-Please note that the host address here is the BMC network address (not the VM host address).
+1. `[IPMI zone] remote_parameters=-U USERNAME -P PASSWORD -H HOST` parameter can be used for remote access for the IPMI interface.
+It could be useful for a VM setup where the hard disks are configured with PCI passthrough (e.g. a TrueNAS running in a VM on Proxmox), but IPMI needs to be accessed "remotely".
+Please note that the HOST is the BMC network address (not the VM host address).
+2. `[HD zone] hd_names=` is a compulsory parameter for this fan controller, and it must be specified in `/dev/disk/by-id/...` form.
+Please note that the `/dev/sda` form is not persistent could be changed after a reboot!
+3. `[CPU zone] / [HD zone] min_level= / max_level=` should be configured in alignment with threshold configuration (see more in [this chapter](https://github.com/petersulyok/smfc/blob/main/README.md#6-ipmi-fan-control-and-sensor-thresholds)).
+Be patient, several refinement cycles could happen.
- 5. Several sample configuration files are provided for different scenarios in folder `./src/samples`.
-Please take a look on them, it could be a good starting point in the creation of your own configuration.
+4. Several sample configuration files are provided in `./config/samples` folder.
+5. Save/backup your configuration file when you've got the final version.
+Avoid overwriting if you upgrade to a new version of `smfc`.

 ### 11. Automatic execution of the service
 This `systemd` service can be started and stopped in the standard way.
 Do not forget to reload `systemd` configuration after a new installation or if you changed the service definition file: